 Final Species list as Published by Birdlife South Africa: (our Species witnessed are ticked)

-Whale-birds of the Southern Ocean
+Whale birds of the Southern Ocean

-Prions (pachyptila) Afrikaans: Walvisvoel | Prion is derived from the Greek for ‘saw‘ referring to the serrated margin of the upper mandible created by a series of palatal lamellae.
-These filter small prey, functioning in a similar way to baleen in whales, giving the Prions the nickname of Whale-birds.
+Prions (pachyptila) Afrikaans: Walvisvoel | Prion is derived from the Greek for ‘saw‘, referring to the serrated margin of the upper mandible created by a series of palatal lamellae.
+These filter small prey, functioning similarly to baleen in whales, giving the Prions the nickname of whale birds.

 All species breed in summer in burrows, rock crevices or caves.
-These small, blue-grey petrels with a dark ‘M’ across the upper wing, dark tail tip and mostly white underparts are the most abundant seabird in the Southern Ocean.
+These small, blue-grey petrels with a dark ‘M’ across the upper wing, dark tail tip and mostly white underparts are the most abundant seabirds in the Southern Ocean.

-In Support of the MOUSE FREE MARION Project, please donate to this critically important cause, hopefully, the project will commence in 2024.
+In Support of the MOUSE FREE MARION Project, please donate to this critically important cause.
+Hopefully, the project will commence in 2024.

-2 Comments
+3 Comments

 What an amazing adventure 🔥 Your vojage will live on in this wonderful record and outstanding photo’s 👏🏻 Where to next ?!